NSW Civil and Administrative Tribunal

 Yes.
 If there is a reasonable explanation for the breach we may be able to come to an agreement, avoiding a more serious action such as terminating your tenancy.
 It is important to contact us and talk to us about the situation.

-Under the law, if you pay all the rent you owe or make and keep an agreement to repay your arrears, you may not have to vacate your FACS Housing property.
+Under the law, if you pay all the rent you owe or make and keep an agreement to repay your arrears, you may not have to vacate your DCJ Housing property.

 What happens when the notice expires?

 Generally, we will make an application to the NCAT for a hearing to seek an order for specific performance or to terminate your tenancy and request vacant possession of the property.

 Can an agreement be reached before the NCAT hearing?

 Yes.
 We would like to come to a reasonable agreement with you before the NCAT hearing.